marcoriesgo/Remembr/README.md

 * Having users only see their own data by using additional relationships between the models.

 * Creating and tracking a lot of different routes and EJS pages that would create a good user experience and flow.

+* Figuring out errors and managing deployment with Heroku.

 ## Unsolved Problems For The Future - Future Challenges: